Accessibility Statement

 Feeder-Robot

-From the makers of Litter-Robot comes the WiFi-enabled, automatic cat feeder, Feeder-Robot.
+From Whisker, the maker of Litter-Robot, comes the WiFi-enabled, automatic cat feeder, Feeder-Robot.
 Feeder-Robot is an automatic cat feeder and dog feeder that allows you to monitor and control your pet’s feeding habits from your phone.
 You can set your preferred number of portion-controlled meals per day to help your pet stay healthy.
 Plus, it’s the first automatic cat feeder that allows you to set a feeding schedule from either the unit control panel or on the app (or both!).

 Finally, if you’re confident that your cat won’t gorge himself from free feeding, you can enable Gravity Mode on Feeder-Robot.
 Gravity Mode ensures that the food bowl stays full based on a check every 6 hours.